 The Connect a Server view will then open.
 Enter your server’s IP address and root password.

-You can find the IP address and the generated root password in the email confirming the server deployment or at your UpCloud control panel under server listing.
+You can find the IP address and the generated root password in the email confirming the server deployment or at your UpCloud control panel under the server listing.

 Then click the Connect to ServerPilot button to start the setup process.